The 3 Root Causes of Hair Loss and 4 Natural Solutions

 I have been blessed with an extremely sensitive scalp.
 I used to regularly burn it with toxic chemicals trying to change the color of my hair.
 Most shampoos caused extreme dryness and itching on my scalp.
 I’ve tried just about every shampoo on the market: commercial hair products in my youth, stuff from the health food store as I got older, and still troubles!
 I tried fancy stuff from specialty stores.
 I tried everything.
 And still I had the same problem.
 My scalp said “no.”

 Until I ran across a brand called Morrocco Hair Method.
-The guy, Anthony Morrocco, a self-proclaimed “hair shaman,” worked for years in a top salon in NYC, then traveled the world learning different indigenous cultures’ hair cutting methods.
+Anthony Morrocco, a “hair shaman,” worked for years in a top salon in NYC, then traveled the world learning different indigenous cultures’ hair cutting ...magic.
 He learned about treating the hair and scalp with herbs to prolong the beauty and health of the hair and scalp.
 He learned the ancient Brazilian method of hair cutting to strengthen, lengthen, or beautify your hair according to the phase of the moon.
 He created this amazing shampoo, conditioner, product, and henna line.

 Be forewarned: your scalp and hair will look great after using the products, but the application process is unlike any you’ve ever experienced.
 The shampoos are very DRY.
 There are no bubbles; it's not the typical feeling you're used to from conventional shampoo.